-Home - Italian - 30-Minute Baked Chicken Mozzarella
+Home - Italian - Baked Chicken Mozzarella — One-Pan, 30 Minutes

 This post may contain affiliate links.
 Please read my disclosure policy.

 Baked chicken breasts topped with melted mozzarella in a thick and spicy tomato sauce.
-This easy one-skillet chicken recipe has intense flavor and is ready to serve in about 30 minutes.
-Bookmark this recipe for your weeknight menu!
+The beauty of this recipe is that it goes straight from the stovetop to the oven in about 30 minutes.

 Tender, juicy chicken with melty mozzarella, fresh basil and a rich and spicy tomato sauce.